 Experience school like it was when Barkerville was thriving.
 All are welcome to attend this authentic classroom session.
 Line up at the schoolhouse doors when you hear the school teacher ringing the bell.
 Don’t be late, and kindly remove your hats before entering.

-Come on in and watch Miss Wendle and others baking and cooking on an authentic wood stove.
-If you arrive at just the right time, you may get to have a taste.
-Watch household chores get done the way your great grandmother used to do them.
+Come on in and visit with Miss Wendel and others while they bake and cook on an authentic wood stove.
+Arrive at just the right time and you may get to have a taste.
+See household chores get done the way your ancestors used to do them.
 You might even have a chance to lend a hand.